Kanchanjangha: Box office

 Kanchanjangha was released on 6 September in 69 theatres of Assam as well as in Hyderabad, Gujarat, Cochin and Chennai.
 It got an overall positive response from people.
 The film collected ₹40 lakh in its first day.
 With an overall gross collection of ₹7 crores in a five-week-run made it the highest grossing Assamese film in history, until Ratnakar released a month later, which broke its record.
 In the beginning of the fourth week, Kanchanjangha surpassed the record of Baahubali 2: The Conclusion, which was the highest grosser in the Northeast before this release.
 With this collection, it became the highest grossing Assamese film in history, exceeding the previous highest grosser, Mission China.
+It is currently the 5th highest grossing Assamese film.

 Soundtrack

 The film contains 6 songs in its runtime.
 All of the songs were composed by Zubeen Garg and deemed very popular.
 The title song, Kanchanjangha, is a poem written by Jyotiprasad Agarwala, some parts of which have been sung as a song and others recited.